surajmishra09/EDA_on_Zomato_Dataset/README.md

 Welcome to Zomata Bangalore EDA notebook

-You can download the dataset used in this notebook from [Kaggle](https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants)
+You can download the dataset used in this notebook by clicking on [Link](https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants)

 # About this dataset: